YottaDB/YDBDoc/MessageRecovery/errors.rst

 INVLINKTMPDIR, Value for $ydb_linktmpdir is either not found or not a directory: dddd

-Run Time Error: Indicates the process cannot access directory dddd, which it needs in order to do auto-relink as specified by its $ZROUTINES; the directory may not exist as a directory or the process lacks authorization to the directory.
+Run Time Error: Indicates the process cannot access directory dddd, which it needs in order to auto-relink as specified by its $ZROUTINES; the directory may not exist as a directory or the process lacks authorization to the directory.

 Action: The directory specification comes from $ydb_linktmpdir if it is defined, otherwise from $ydb_tmp if that is defined; otherwise it defaults to the system temporary directory, typically /tmp.
 Either correct the environment variable definition or ensure directory dddd is appropriately set up.
 Note that all users of auto-relink for a directory normally need to use the same temporary directory for their relink control files.

 ------------------------
 INVLOCALE